 ๐Ÿ‘‰ Estimated take-home pay: ~$2,344

-You can test this exact scenario using the Federal Paycheck Calculator.
+You can test this scenario using the Federal Paycheck Calculator.

 Calculate Your Take-Home Pay

-To get an exact breakdown of your paycheck, including Social Security and Medicare taxes, use this tool:
+To get a personalized federal estimate of your paycheck, including estimated Social Security and Medicare withholding, use this tool:

-๐Ÿ‘‰ Federal Paycheck Calculator โ€” estimate your real take-home pay after FICA
+๐Ÿ‘‰ Federal Paycheck Calculator โ€” estimate your take-home pay after FICA

 This calculator includes: